 I am inspired by power inequalities I think.
-I think inherently I have this sense of justice in my head, which might be completely subjective, but everywhere I go I kind of feel like that’s fair or that’s not fair it shouldn’t be like that.
-Most of what I do is about concern over power inequalities in society, particularly in people’s understanding of their own lives and how the world can be influenced by others with a lot of power.
+Inherently I think I have this sense of justice in my head, which might be completely subjective, but everywhere I go I kind of feel like ‘that’s fair’ or ‘that’s not fair, it shouldn’t be like that’.
+Most of what I do is about a concern over power inequalities in society, particularly in people’s understanding of their own lives and how the world can be influenced by others with a lot of power.
 It’s a thing that worries me and if I see misinformation on social media it physically affects me because I want to do something about it and you can’t always.
 Behind all of my projects, whether they’re abstract theoretical papers or really practical things with tons of data from websites using strange computational methods, it’s all fundamentally about the question of ‘what are the power inequalities here?’

 I try to keep in mind what I think is a balance between my own subjective opinion and also real consequences.
-So I worry that, for example, my research findings are derived from my own biological leanings, which I think a lot of people’s are, so I remain aware it’s a subjective thing, it’s a biased thing and I could be wrong.
-I won’t necessarily say “you could be wrong”, but have your convictions, but be willing to change them.
+So I worry that, for example, my research findings are derived from my own ideological leanings, which I think a lot of people’s are, so I remain aware it’s a subjective thing, it’s a biased thing and I could be wrong.
+I think it’s crucial to have your convictions, but be willing to change them.